SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 ## Customize your environment with tabs

-If you'd prefer to multitask and keep multiple tab open simultaneously (for example: log search, dashboards, App Catalog, and Preferences), we recommend utilizing your own web browser's tab grouping functionality.
+To enhance multitasking, you can now keep multiple tab open simultaneously (for example: log search, dashboards, App Catalog, and Preferences) using your web browser's tab grouping functionality.
 By adding Sumo Logic tabs to a tab group, any new tabs opened within the Sumo Logic platform will automatically open in the same tab group.

 <img src={useBaseUrl('/img/get-started/tabs.png')} alt="tabs.png" width="500" />

-This will also allow you to collapse the tab group to reclaim valuable real estate in your browser's tab bar.
+This also allows you to collapse the tab group to reclaim valuable real estate in your browser's tab bar.

 <!--